Print

 To Export Phenotype Code List:

-JSON site_root/api/v1/public/phenotypes/PH9/version/1510/export/codes/?format=json
+JSON site_root/api/v1/phenotypes/PH9/version/1510/export/codes/?format=json

 CSV site_root/phenotypes/PH9/version/1510/export/codes/